AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 Include seven meaningful events in your life.
 No repetitive events such as "started kindergarten, started first grade, etc".

 Make it look professional.
 HINT: use \t</br>
+More examples of Escape Sequences can be found [here](https://ap-csa-java.github.io/CSA_JAVA-Course/Chapter_1/Unit2.html#string-objects-concatenation-literals-and-other-things).
 ```
 Year                 Age                    Description
 1971             0 years old                Born in Long Beach